Forerunners of Behavioural Finance

 Democratisation of investment know-how for private investors

-In the long term, a widely diversified investment is superior to any investment in a single instrument: the “diversified portfolio” forms the core of the modern portfolio theory, for which Harry Markowitz was awarded the Nobel Prize together with William F. Sharpe, eponym of the Sharpe Ratio.
+the long term, a widely diversified investment is superior to any investment in a single instrument: the “diversified portfolio” forms the core of the modern portfolio theory, for which Harry Markowitz was awarded the Nobel Prize together with William F. Sharpe, eponym of the Sharpe Ratio.
 A lot of ideas used in our analytical functionalities, which provide the basis of our software modules, are derived from the scientific findings of Markowitz and modern portfolio theory.
-It has always been our goal to reassess complex calculations from institutional investment and translate them visually so that even private investors can understand and use them for themselves.
+It has always been our goal to reassess the complex calculations of institutional investments and translate them visually so that even private investors can understand and use them for themselves.

 Risk disposition metrics with Brengelmann